NYC Public Schools (DOE) Calendar 2025–2026

 Frequently Asked Questions

-Historically, the NYC DOE built designated "snow days" into the schedule that could impact the final day of school.
+Historically, the NYC DOE built designated "snow days" into the schedule.
 However, recent policy changes have shifted the district toward implementing remote learning on inclement weather days.
 This means physical school buildings may close during severe snowstorms, but students are expected to log in for remote instruction, thereby avoiding the need to extend the academic calendar into late June.

 About This Calendar

-Data Source: This calendar is based on the official NYC Department of Education scheduling patterns.
-It is intended for planning purposes only.
+Data Source: This calendar is based on projected dates derived from historical NYC Public Schools (DOE) scheduling patterns.

-Disclaimer: This website is not affiliated with, endorsed by, or connected to the NYC Department of Education (DOE) or the New York State Education Department (NYSED).
-For the most current and official calendar, please visit schools.nyc.gov/calendar.
+Disclaimer: This website is not affiliated with, endorsed by, or connected to NYC Public Schools (DOE) or the New York State Education Department (NYSED).
+For the most current and official calendar, please visit www.schools.nyc.gov.

 Dates are subject to change.
 Religious holiday dates are approximate and based on projected lunar calendar calculations.